hermish/hkn-workshops/CS/todos-web-app/README.md

 ### Functions

 Functions are simple yet powerful programming abstractions that let you model and modularize data flow... but, just think of them as little tools that do specific things.
-You can imagine, that if you have enough of these "little tools", you put many of them together to achieve more powerful things--that is why functions are great!
+You can imagine, that if you have enough of these "little tools", you can put many of them together to achieve more powerful things—that is why functions are great!

 For now, lets make a simple function `isNeg` that takes in some number and tells you whether it is negative or not.